27 Things You Should Never Say to Customer Service

-When you’re frustrated, it can be tempting to try and make the customer service person you’re speaking with feel small by insulting the work they are doing.
-That was the experience one Reddit user who works at Chili’s described in a thread about putting angry customers in their place.
+When you're frustrated, it can be tempting to try and make the customer service person you're speaking with feel small by insulting the work they are doing.
+That was the experience one Reddit user who works at Chili's described in a thread about angry customers.

-When a customer was furious that the restaurant did not have his order, he said the “usual things,” like “How hard it your job?”
-“How could you screw up?” and “What is wrong with you?”
-The Chili’s employee asked him to say what he ordered and, “as soon as he got to the ahi tuna salad, I told him with the straightest face I could muster that he had ordered from the Outback next door.
+When a customer was furious that the restaurant did not have his order, he started asking offensive questions like "How hard is your job?"
+"How could you screw up?" and "What is wrong with you?"
+The Chili's employee asked him to say what he ordered and "as soon as he got to the ahi tuna salad, I told him with the straightest face I could muster that he had ordered from the Outback next door.
 He said nothing, not even an apology and just turned around and walked out.
-I still get a nice laugh about it today.”
+I still get a nice laugh about it today."

 "Let me also tell you about my…"

-Just because the person on the other end of the line asks how you’re doing, that doesn’t mean they want to hear every detail of your day.
-The rep’s job is to be friendly, but that doesn’t mean they want to be your best buddy and have you fill up their time with personal details unrelated to the issue about which you called.
+Just because the person on the other end of the line asks how you're doing doesn't mean they want to hear every detail of your day.
+A rep's job is to be friendly, and their cordial greeting isn't an invitation for you to fill up their time with personal details unrelated to the issue about which you called.

-“I would advise avoiding pet names like ‘hun,’ ‘baby,’ ‘sweetie,’” says Emma Rodbro, head of the customer success team at Seniorly.com, a senior living marketplace that connects individuals to a senior living expert in their community.
-“Regardless of gender, I have found it makes a team member feel they aren’t being taken as seriously as they should be.”
+"I would advise avoiding pet names like 'hun,' 'baby,' and 'sweetie,'" says Emma Rodbro, head of the customer success team at Seniorly.com.
+"Regardless of gender, I have found it makes a team member feel they aren't being taken as seriously as they should be."